Shosta/Syncthing-on-Raspberry-Pi/README.md

 `ctrl-X then Y`

 Then your ssh connection should be secure enough.
-##### Change the SSH default port :
 <!-- anchor -->

 ### 4. Automount your NAS or Hard Disk Drive